Exeter Guildhall: 20th century

 The front room above the portico, which was once the council chamber, was converted into the mayor's parlour in 1903.
 In 1911 the council chamber was the location for an election petition, following the second general election of 1910, between the Liberal candidate Harold St. Maur and the Conservative Henry Duke.
 The guildhall, which is also a scheduled monument, became a Grade I listed building in 1953.

 For much of the 20th century the guildhall was the meeting place of the county borough of Exeter; it continued to be the local seat of government after the formation of the enlarged City of Exeter in 1974.
 The mayor's parlour, which had a plaster ceiling dating from about 1800, was given a replica ceiling in 1986.

+The former Jury Room was restored, after damage from a collapsed ceiling, in 2023.

 The guildhall is still used for civil purposes such as official receptions, mayoral banquets, some City Council meetings, other meetings and exhibitions and occasionally as a magistrates' court.